 The .equals method is called from a reference type variable and takes another of the same type as a parameter.
 The result of the call is a boolean value of TRUE or FALSE.

 The .compareTo method is called from a reference type variable and takes a similar type as a parameter (r1.compareTo(r2)).
-The compareTo method returns an integer: We can then use the relational operators compared to 0 to determine a value of TRUE or FALSE.
+The compareTo method returns an integer:

 In the String class, the compareTo method orders the Strings alphabetically.